inasafe/inasafe/docs/source/user-docs/dock.rst

 ==============================
-Using the Risk in a Box Plugin
+Using the |project_name| Plugin
 ==============================

-This document describes the useage of the Risk in a Box 'dock panel' - which is the main interface for running risk scenarios within the Quantum GIS environment.
+This document describes the useage of the |project_name| 'dock panel' - which is the main interface for running risk scenarios within the Quantum GIS environment.

-In order to use the Risk in a Box tool effectively, you should probably also read the  :doc:`keywords` and :doc:`impact_functions` documentation before you get started.
+In order to use the |project_name| tool effectively, you should probably also read the  :doc:`keywords` and :doc:`impact_functions` documentation before you get started.